 Undoubtedly, the best way to get there is by car, and if you’re planning on touring the island in a rental car, do check our guide to driving on Crete.

-Instead, if you prefer to rely on public transport, it’s also possible to reach Elafonisi from any major city on Crete.
-If you’re staying in Agios Nikolaos, Heraklion or Rethymnon, the first thing you must know is that public buses to Elafonisi depart only from Chania, so that’s the first place you must reach.
+Instead, if you prefer to rely on public transport, it’s also possible to reach Elafonisi from any major city in Crete.
+If you’re staying in Agios Nikolaos, Heraklion, or Rethymnon, the first thing you must know is that public buses to Elafonisi depart only from Chania, so that’s the first place you must reach.

 Buses to Chania depart from Crete’s major towns every hour at quite affordable prices.
 For instance, the price of a one-way ticket Heraklion-Chania is about €15, it’s about €8.50 from Rethymnon.

 Once at Chania’s Central Bust Station, you will need to check the bus schedule for Elafonisi (which is updated not only annually but also seasonally).
 To be certain that you get the latest and most accurate information, check Chania’s official public transport website (KTEL) here.

 The rates for the upcoming season have yet to be published.
 However, the ticket is around €9 (one-way).
 Last summer, the company was offering 3 departures per day.

 The journey by bus lasts about an hour and a half.
 If you’re going to be traveling any time between July and September, it’s better to book online at least one day before the departure.

 If you prefer to go on a tour, there are several options.
 The most economic is a group tour that departs from Chania, which will take you to and from Elafonisi Beach without the hassle of figuring out public transit or braving Crete’s mountain roads.
 Similar tours also leave from Rethymno and Heraklion, but travel days are longer as a result.